 Use inquiry intrinsic procedures to learn the limits of a variable’s representation and thereby take care to avoid exceeding those limits.

 Use derived types to avoid implicit conversions.

+Use simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed;

 Use compiler options when available to detect during execution when a significant loss of information occurs.